tschortsch/cypress-wp-test-utils/README.md

    registerWpTestCommands();
    ```

-1. Use commands in your tests!
+1. Use the commands in your tests!

-## cypress-xpath included

-This package uses and includes the [cypress-xpath](https://www.npmjs.com/package/cypress-xpath) command.
-If you're using it as well in your tests you don't need to include it again.

 ## List of available commands